agg-shambhavi/PARKS-Gaze/README.md

 - The full manuscript with additional experiments compared to the arxiv version is currently under review for a journal.

+## Notes
-Note: The name of the dataset is formed using the first letters of the first names of the authors, Pradipta, Abhishek, Raghavendra, Ketan and Shambhavi.
+- The name of the dataset is formed using the first letters of the first names of the authors, Pradipta, Abhishek, Raghavendra, Ketan and Shambhavi.
-Second Note: Took help of "https://github.com/yihuacheng/IVGaze?tab=readme-ov-file" to make this page.
+- I Took help of "https://github.com/yihuacheng/IVGaze?tab=readme-ov-file" to make this page.
 Thanks to Dr. Yihua Cheng.